-This module is the first semester of a two-semester traditional animation project.
-Work is completed in small teams with a special emphasis on physicality.
-Additional topics include research, visual development, and production pipeline management.
+This module is the first semester of a two-semester 2D animation project.
+Students will work in small teams, focusing on learning the 2D animation production pipeline and efficiently integrating Al tools to enhance the animation workflow.
+Additional topics covered include story development, research, visual development, and production pipeline management.